bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

-And the conclusion, you can use all these plugins and integrate them into your Axon Ivy installation to interact seamlessly between your favourite plugin set and the built-in Axon Ivy features.
+And the conclusion, you can use all these plugins and integrate them into your Axon Ivy installation to interact seamlessly between your favorite plugin set and the built-in Axon Ivy features.

 .. note::